 On our tours, every hotel we stay in offers the ability to connect to Wifi for free in your room.
 In most places there is a data cap, with enough data to check your emails and the news, but this is not the time to catch up on your favourite series on Netflix!
 In some remote areas, like the West Coast of the South Island, connections and download speed can be patchy at times.
 If there's anything really important you need to do online when you're here, let your guide know in advance and they'll help you get connected.

 No problem.
 Over the years we've had pretty much every request under the sun and if it's at all humanly possible, we'll help you sort it!
-Gluten free, vegetarian, vegan, food allergies are all easy to handle, as long as you tell us in advance.
+Gluten free, vegetarian, vegan, food allergies are all easy to handle.
 The golden rule is to let us know in advance and we can help with pretty much anything and if you have any questions please get in touch.

 Alcoholic beverages are generally not included with dinner, however at our hosted lunches with the locals you'll notice your host keeping your glass nice and full.
 Whenever drinks are included, we make sure there are non alcoholic options for non-drinkers.
 At our Marlborough winery lunch your tastings are included at no extra charge.

 We have a seat rotation policy on all our tours.
 This allows our travellers to get the chance to see the country from all the different seating positions on the coach.

 Sorry, but we can't guarantee seats close to the front for the entire journey as we want to be fair to everyone on board.
 If you suffer from motion sickness, let us know in advance and we'll do everything we can to help.

 Your tour includes all your land travel (coach and inter island ferry), accommodation plus the care and attention of your Kiwi Guide for the entire trip.